 View this post on Instagram

 While Build to Rent may not single-handedly solve the UK’s housing crisis, it’s providing much-needed rental homes and offering more choices for people who want quality, energy-efficient homes without compromise, a sense of community, and resident-centered living.
-More importantly, BTRs are growing at an exponential rate across the UK with many developments in the pipeline in cities including London, Leeds and Birmingham.
+More importantly, build-to-rent is growing at an exponential rate across the UK with many developments in the pipeline in cities including London, Leeds and Birmingham.

 Keen to learn more about BTR?
 Hear from property expert Phil Spencer in his latest Build-to-Rent series with Move iQ including a property tour of East Village and Elephant Central with general tips on renting in London.